shotover/shotover-proxy/docs/user-guide/configuration.md

 chain_config:
  # The name of the first chain
   redis_chain:
-   # The first transform in the chain, this case, its the MPSCTee
+   # The first transform in the chain, this case, its the Tee
-    - MPSCTee:
+    - Tee:
         behavior: IGNORE
 #       The buffer of messages that Tee will accumulate before passing to the child, other values include a timeout
         buffer_size: 10000